35+ Easy Recipes Anyone Can Make at Home

 Slow Cooker Beef and Beer

 This recipe is inspired by a Belgian dish called carbonnade, a hearty stew of beef and onions braised in beer.
-It's the type of dish you want to cozy up with on a cold night, and the exact type of comfort food you'll want in quarantine.
 Take 10 minutes to prep in the morning, then set a slow cooker on low and go about your day.
 When it's time for dinner, this bone-sticking beef stew will be ready.

 Get our recipe for Slow Cooker Beef and Beer.